peterruler/med-gemma/README.md

 # Med Gemma - Medical Multimodal Chatbot (Radiology)

-Med Gemma is a medical chatbot based on the `alibayram/medgemma:latest` language model, accessible via a Chainlit interface.
-Note: The used model is text-to-text only.
-On M-Series Mac or eventually PC with GPU Accelerator, I recommend to install [LM Studio](https://lmstudio.ai) and choose a multimodal model in GGUF-Format or mlx 4 bit vision for Mac or similar to recognize radiology images.
+Med Gemma is a medical chatbot based on the `edwardlo12/medgemma-4b-it-Q4_K_M` language model, accessible via a Chainlit Chat interface.
+Note: The used model is image-text-to-text.
+On M-Series Mac or eventually PC with GPU or suffisant ram and vram, I recommend to install [LM Studio](https://lmstudio.ai) and download a multimodal model in GGUF-Format or mlx 4 bit vision for Mac for a quicker start.
 Medgemma from google is the first multimodal model with its minimalistic size of 4B parameters.
-It might be only capable of performing easy radiology tasks I guess.
+It might be only capable of performing easy radiology vision tasks I guess.
 Check [ollama medgemma vision](https://ollama.com/search?q=medgemma).
-Because in the meanwhile new vision models of medgemma are available on ollama model search.
-You might want to use one of those instead, although at the time, ollama and chainlit don't seem to support processing vision / images.
+Because in the meanwhile new vision models of medgemma are available on ollama model search simililar to the one chosen.
+You might want to use one of those instead.

 ## Prerequisites